YuraBatsukh/Sales-Dashboard/README.md

 ## 📁 Files Included (all files are above)

 ## 📌 Description
-This walkthrough was created to demonstrate end-to-end data analysis and visualization skills, from raw data to business insights.
+This walkthrough was created to demonstrate end-to-end data analysis and visualization skills — from raw data to business insights.
+The project is based on the **Microsoft AdventureWorks sample database**, extended to include **sales data up to 2025** for modern reporting and forecasting analysis.